 The founders of the association are famous artists from Varna – photographers, musicians, journalists, connoisseurs and supporters of art.
 By organizing nonstandard performances, festivals, creative summits and art schools we aim to change the status quo in all spheres of community life.

 We strongly support the idea that the accumulated human experience should not be sold in any form and that is why we have chosen to work in the art school with no salary, on completely voluntary basis.

-The festival is also organized on completely voluntary basis, there are no admission or screening fees and nobody receives any payment.
+The festival is also organized on completely voluntary basis, there are no screening fees and nobody receives any payment.